emboldagency/laraish/README.md

 ## Setting up the theme

+Make sure there is a wp-config.php already set up in the site root or the following commands will fail.

+If there is not one, you can generate one with `wp config create`.

 You can run the following commands in the root of the theme directory:

 `make dev` to set up the theme for development.